 Streamlined paperwork.
 The loan application process requires minimal documentation, simplifying the experience and getting you funded faster.

 Flexible approval terms.
-You can get approved with either good or bad credit scores, making this option accessible for most business owners.
+You can get approved with either good or bad credit, making this option accessible for most business owners.

 4. SBA Loans

-Let's explore the main advantages of SBA loans:
+Let's go over the main advantages of SBA loans:

 Extended repayment.
-SBA loans provide flexible repayment terms, ranging from five to 25 years, allowing you to manage cash flow more effectively.
+SBA loans provide longer repayment terms, ranging from five to 25 years, allowing you to manage cash flow more effectively.

 5. Working Capital